 Walk Across Pisgah Covered Bridge For A Gorgeous View Of North Carolina’s Fall Colors

 Looking for a fun road trip to enjoy the fall colors this year?
 Why not take a little drive over to one of the last two remaining original covered bridges in North Carolina?
-The Tar Heel State only has two historic covered bridges (note: Bunker Hill Covered Bridge is closed at the moment for extensive repairs) and we can’t think of a more fun way to spend a few hours on the weekend than enjoying a scenic and colorful drive over to the Pisgah Covered Bridge near Asheboro.
+The Tar Heel State only has two historic covered bridges (note: Bunker Hill Covered Bridge may be closed for extensive repairs) and we can’t think of a more fun way to spend a few hours on the weekend than enjoying a scenic and colorful drive over to the Pisgah Covered Bridge in North Carolina near Asheboro.

-Have you ever visited the Pisgah Covered Bridge?
+Have you ever visited the Pisgah Covered Bridge in North Carolina?
 What about during the peak viewing times for fall foliage?
 We’d love to know and to see your photos in our comments!